Kardbord/spicy-protobuf/generate-test-data/README.md

 # Generate Test Data Directory

 This directory contains test files formatted as ascii text.
-The `Protoscope` tool is leveraged to turn the text based files into protbuf raw binary data that can then be used to exercise the `spicy-protbuf` parsing capabilities.
+The `Protoscope` tool is leveraged to turn the text based files into protobuf raw binary data that can then be used to exercise the `spicy-protobuf` parsing capabilities.

 See the `Protoscope` installation instructions located at the reference below.